Darío Ocampo

-Ramón Darío Ocampo (born 21 June 1986) is an Argentine football midfielder currently playing for Club Guaraní in the Paraguayan Primera División.
+Ramón Darío Ocampo (born 21 June 1986) is an Argentine former football midfielder.

 Career

 Ocampo made his debut for Vélez Sársfield on November 19, 2004.
 In 2009, he was part of the squad that won the Clausura championship, his second championship with the club.

 In 2010, Ocampo joined defending Argentine Primera División champion Argentinos Juniors, on a free loan with option to buy from Vélez Sársfield.